Remarks on minimal hypersurfaces in shrinking gradient Ricci solitons: Introduction

+If $n>7$, the area-minimizing hypersurfaces may not be smooth.
+However, if $n\leq 7$, all area-minimizing hypersurfaces are smooth \cite{SL1983}.
+Therefore, we consider the dimension of $M$ between $3$ and $7$.

-where $\operatorname{Area}(\Sigma)$ denotes the area of $\Sigma$. \end{definition} Bray-Brendle-Neves\cite{BBN2010}, Hao-Shi-Sun\cite{TYY2024}, and Zhu\cite{zhu2020} have shown that the existence of a compact area-minimizing hypersurface implies a local splitting property under some proper conditions.
-Motivated by their work, we have the following results for shrinking Ricci solitons. \begin{theorem} For $3\leq n \leq 7$, let $(M^n, g, f)$ be a nontrivial shrinking gradient Ricci soliton with $R\geq(n-1)\lambda$.
-If there exists a compact 2-side area-minimizing hypersurface $\Sigma$ in $M$, then $\Sigma$ must be an Einstein manifold, and $M$ is isometric to the Riemannian product $\Sigma\times \mathbb{R}$. \end{theorem} The proof of Theorem \ref{thm-shrinking} is using the $\mu$-bubble method as was done in \cite{zhu2020}.
-One key step for the local splitting is to carefully choose the function $\mu$ in equation (\ref{eqn-function-h}).
+Bray-Brendle-Neves\cite{BBN2010}, Hao-Shi-Sun\cite{TYY2024}, and Zhu\cite{zhu2020} have shown that the existence of a compact area-minimizing hypersurface implies a local splitting property under some proper conditions.
+Motivated by their work, we have the following results for shrinking Ricci solitons. \begin{theorem} For $3\leq n \leq 7$, let $(M^n, g, f)$ be a shrinking gradient Ricci soliton with $R\geq(n-1)\lambda$.
+If there exists a compact 2-sided area-minimizing hypersurface $\Sigma$ in $M$, then $\Sigma$ must be an Einstein manifold, and $M$ is isometric to the Riemannian product $\Sigma\times\mathbb{R}$. \end{theorem} From Theorem \ref{thm-shrinking}, we have \begin{corollary} For $3\leq n \leq 7$, let $(M^n, g, f)$ be an orientable compact nontrivial shrinking gradient Ricci soliton with $R\geq(n-1)\lambda$.
+Then $H_{n-1}(M,\mathbb{Z})= 0$. \end{corollary}

+Theorem \ref{thm-shrinking} is related to the following question raised by Munteanu-Wang in \cite{WM2022JGA}. \begin{question}[Question 1.1 \cite{WM2022JGA}] If a complete shrinking gradient Ricci soliton $M$ contains a line, is it isometric to the product of $\mathbb{R}\times N$ for some~$N$? \end{question} Therefore, if $(M^{n}, g, f)$ is a complete noncompact nontrivial shrinking gradient Ricci soliton with at least two ends.
+And if there is a compact area-minimizing hypersurface $\Sigma$ which $[\Sigma]\in H_{n-1}(M,\mathbb{Z})$ is nontrivial and $R_{g}\geq (n-1)\lambda$ on $M$.
+Then, in this case, the above Question is true by Theorem \ref{thm-shrinking}.

+The proof of Theorem \ref{thm-shrinking} uses the $\mu$-bubble method as was done in \cite{zhu2020}.
+One key step for local splitting is to carefully choose the function $\mu$ in equation (\ref{eqn-function-h}).

 The paper is organized as follows.
 In section \ref{sec-preli}, we give some facts about the gradient Ricci soliton and $\mu$-bubble.
-In section \ref{sec-proof}, we prove theorem \ref{Thm-main} and theorem \ref{thm-shrinking}.
+In section \ref{sec-proof}, we prove Theorem \ref{Thm-main} and Theorem \ref{thm-shrinking}.

-{\em Acknowledgements}: Yukai Sun is partially funded by the National Key R\&D Program of China Grant 2020YFA0712800.
+{\em Acknowledgements}: The authors wish to express their gratitude to the anonymous referees for providing suggestions and comments.
+Yukai Sun is partially funded by the National Key R\&D Program of China Grant 2020YFA0712800.